uva-hydroinformatics/pysumma-sciunit/README.md

 ```
 !sciunit open MyAnalysis
 ````
-6. List all sciunit packages within this resources
+6. List all sciunit packages within this resources.

-The sciunit list command will list all the packaged experiments within "MyAnalysis" sciunit.
+The sciunit list command will list all the packaged experiments within the "MyAnalysis" sciunit package
 ```
 !sciunit list
 ```
-7. Repeat the Analysis
+7. Repeat the Analysis.

 The sciunit repeat e1 command will rerun the experiment 1 (e1) analysis on the host machine.
 This command will create a new directory that includes software, data, and environment settings
 ```
 !sciunit repeat e1
 ```
-8. Navigate to the reproduced output in sciunit package
+8. Navigate to the reproduced output in the sciunit package
 ```
 !ls "/home/jovyan/work/sciunit/MyAnalysis/cde-package/cde-root/media/sf_pysumma/sciunit/"
 ```
-9. Change SUMMA configuration from Ball-berry to Jarvis method to analyze the impact of ET
+9. Change SUMMA configurations from Ball-berry to Jarvis method to analyze the impact of total ET.

-10. Commit Sciunit to replicate sciunit packages using different dataset
+10. Commit sciunit to replicate the sciunit package using different dataset
 ```
 !sciunit commit
 ```
-10. Repeat the newly created sciunit package using a different dataset
+11. Repeat the newly created the sciunit package using a different dataset
 ```
 !sciunit repeat e2
 ```